 Lifelong Learning staff remain working from home, and we do not yet have a firm date to return to the office.
-We will continue to operate all courses online into the autumn term, 2021/2.
+We will continue to operate all courses online into the spring term, 2021/2.

 Again, we thank all our learners for their support during these challenging times, and we will continue to keep you updated about the programme over the course of the current academic year.

 We are unable to produce and distribute a paper brochure for the current academic year - details about our courses are now online via this website.

 To join our mailing list to keep updated - email us at email@example.com.